iaincollins/structured-data-testing-tool/README.md

 A preset is a collection of tests.

-There are built-in presets yuo can use, you can also easily define your own presets.
+There are built-in presets you can use, you can also easily define your own presets.

-When creating a preset, it is recommended to specify a`schema` value for tests that matches the schema of the test,and to only test one schema per pre-set, but you can use any value and test as many things in a preset as you want.
+When creating a preset, it is recommended you specify a `schema` value for tests that matches the schema of the schema being tested and to only test one schema per preset.
+However this is not enforced, if you want you can use any value for the schema property and test as many different schemas in a preset as you like.

 ```javascript
 const url = 'https://www.bbc.co.uk/news/world-us-canada-49060410'